 Previous studies have investigated the correlation of solar wind stream structure from one and multiple spacecraft.
-The first comprehensive auto-correlation analysis of in situ solar wind data was performed by Gosling and Bame [1972].
+The first comprehensive auto-correlation analysis of in situsolar wind data was performed by Gosling and Bame [1972].
 Using solar-wind speed data from the Vela 2 and 3 missions, they assessed to what extent solar wind structure persisted from one rotation to the next.
-They found that the average correlation was only 0.3, suggesting that most structure did not persist from one rotation to the next; 41 However, this coefficient varied from 0.1 to 0.7 at different times.
-They also noted that 42 differential rotation affected the results, the implication being that a wide range of helio-43 latitudes contributed to the solar wind measured at Earth.
-In a more comprehensive analysis, Gosling et al. [1976] found that the most stable stream structure occurred during 45 the declining phase of the solar cycle.
-Richardson et al. [1998] cross-correlated data 46 from ISEE 3 at L1 and IMP 8 at Earth for times corresponding to near-solar maximum 47 conditions.
-They found that the temporal lag between the structures observed at the 48 two spacecraft depended on both the radial and azimuthal separation.
-Additionally, 49 they found that the lag required a correction due to corotation, that is, that the stream 50 normals are tilted away from the radial direction and toward the direction of planetary 51 motion.
-In contrast, Paularena et al. [1998], investigating the correlation between data 52 observed by IMP 8, Interball-1, and Wind during near-solar minimum conditions, found 53 that the correlation depended only on the radial separation of the spacecraft and not on 54 the azimuthal separation.
+They found that the average correlation was only 0.3, suggesting that most structure did not persist from one rotation to the next; However, this coefficient varied from 0.1 to 0.7 at different times.
+They also noted that differential rotation affected the results, the implication being that a wide range of heliolatitudes contributed to the solar wind measured at Earth.
+In a more comprehensive analysis, Gosling et al. [1976] found that the most stable stream structure occurred during the declining phase of the solar cycle.
+Richardson et al. [1998] cross-correlated data from ISEE 3 at L1 and IMP 8 at Earth for times corresponding to near-solar maximum conditions.
+They found that the temporal lag between the structures observed at the two spacecraft depended on both the radial and azimuthal separation.
+Additionally, they found that the lag required a correction due to corotation, that is, that the stream normals are tilted away from the radial direction and toward the direction of planetary motion.
+In contrast, Paularena et al. [1998], investigating the correlation between data observed by IMP 8, Interball-1, and Wind during near-solar minimum conditions, found that the correlation depended only on the radial separation of the spacecraft and not on the azimuthal separation.
 Moreover, they did not find any need to correct for corotation.
-55 Richardson et al. [1998] suggested that the smaller angular separation of the spacecraft 56 in the Paularena et al. [1998] study, together with the fact that the two investigations 57 used data from different extremes of the solar cycle could account for these apparent 58 contradictions.
-59 the solar wind velocity from STEREO A and B from March to August of 2007.
-Their study 64 focused on the temporal evolution of the solar wind at the two spacecraft by removing 65 spatial effects caused by the radial and angular separation of the two spacecraft.
-In 66 particular, they time-shifted STEREO B, accounting for both longitudinal and radial 67 separation and computed the correlation coefficient between it and STEREO A data.
-68 They found that the correlation decreased with increasing separation (and time).
-However, 69 they noted some exceptions to the otherwise good correlations found: (1) Day 142, 2007, 70 which coincided with an ICME; (2) Day 155, 2007, associated with a CIR; (3) day 201, 71 2007, which coincided with significant velocity gradient bisecting the $\sim 2^{\circ}$ latitudinal 72 separation of the spacecraft [Rouillard et al., 2009]; and (4) days 227 - 235, 2007.
-They 73 ascribed the poor correlation during the first portion of this last interval (days 227 - 231) 74 to temporal evolution of the solar wind source as it moved from under one spacecraft to 75 the other.
-Since the stream structure of the second half of this interval remained intact one 76 rotation later, they suggested that the poor correlation was due to spatial inhomogeneities.
-77
+Richardson et al. [1998] suggested that the smaller angular separation of the spacecraft in the Paularena et al. [1998] study, together with the fact that the two investigations used data from different extremes of the solar cycle could account for these apparent contradictions.
+Podesta et al. [2008] first reported on the correlation length of large-scale solar wind velocity fluctuations measured at STEREO A and B. They focused on the interval between February 2007 and August 2007, corresponding to near-solar minimum conditions.
+They found that the transverse correlation length was 0.25±0.02 AU.
+Opitz et al. [2009] analyzed the solar wind velocity from STEREO A and B from March to August of 2007.
+Their study focused on the temporal evolution of the solar wind at the two spacecraft by removing spatial effects caused by the radial and angular separation of the two spacecraft.
+In 61 particular, they time-shifted STEREO B, accounting for both longitudinal and radial separation and computed the correlation coefficient between it and STEREO A data.

-X - 4 RILEY ET AL.: CROSS CORRELATION FUNCTION OF ACE/STEREO IN SITU SPEED
+X - 4 RILEY ET AL.: CROSS CORRELATION FUNCTION OF STEREO IN SITU SPEED